microsoft/FluidFramework/docs/docs/compatibility.md

    components, the component-level runtime code and container-level runtime code depend on each other through the APIs defined in runtime-definitions.
 For reference, this boundary occurs between the `IComponentContext` (container-level) and the `IDatastoreRuntime` (component-level).
-Fluid tries to keep the container runtime backwards compatible with the component runtime by at least 1 version.
+Fluid tries to keep the container runtime backwards compatible with the data store runtime by at least 1 version.
 3. The distributed data structures code: typically developers can build components consisting of the Fluid Framework provided set of distributed data structures.
 There is a registry of DDS factories within each component that instruct how to load the DDS code, but this code is meant to be statically loaded with the component.
 Developers can